-District Decisions about Building Technical Skills and Vocabulary and academic vocabulary to emphasize, and at which grade levels or courses to introduce and refine them.
+District Decisions about Building Technical Skills and Vocabulary

+Because local flexibility is important in arts programs, the Framework leaves to districts the articulation of which technical skills, concepts, and academic vocabulary to emphasize, and at which grade levels or courses to introduce and refine them.
 All teachers have an important role to play in supporting the development of students' academic vocabulary and knowledge about the world, as outlined in Language Standards 4-6 of the English Language Arts and Literacy Framework.
 Arts educators help students build general academic vocabulary when they take the time to teach students the meanings of words such as compose/composer/composition, or image/imagery/imagination in an arts context, or explain how common words with multiple meanings are used in the arts (e.g., a high note, a warm color, a block print, firing a clay pot).
-They contribute to students' ability to speak and write precisely by introducing them to the technical vocabulary in the arts: jazz, choreography, overture, trumpet, abstract painting.
+They contribute to students' ability to